SFO - SYD

 See more direct flights

-Top 5 airlines serving from San Francisco to Sydney
+Reviews of the top 5 airlines flying from San Francisco to Sydney

 See real verified KAYAK customer reviews for airlines flying from San Francisco to Sydney.
 Airline scores are aggregated from all reviews left by passengers on KAYAK after flying with an airline.
 KAYAK doesn’t show reviews that are older than 5 years.
 Learn how KAYAK collects reviews.